hashicorp/terraform-provider-azurerm/website/docs/r/monitor_scheduled_query_rules_alert.html.markdown

 `trigger` supports the following:

 * `metric_trigger` - (Optional) A `metric_trigger` block as defined above.
 Trigger condition for metric query rule.
-* `operator` - (Required) Evaluation operation for rule - 'GreaterThan', GreaterThanOrEqual', 'LessThan' or 'LessThanOrEqual'.
+* `operator` - (Required) Evaluation operation for rule - 'GreaterThan', GreaterThanOrEqual', 'LessThan', or 'LessThanOrEqual'.
 * `threshold` - (Required) Result or count threshold based on which rule should be triggered.
 Values must be between 0 and 10000 inclusive.

 ## Attributes Reference